 - Career workshops

-- Class viewing of A/V materials as arranged by instructor
+- Class viewing of A/V materials as arranged by an instructor

 Reservations for the Fletcher-Jones Instructional Lab can be made via email.